jpegleg/wormsign/README.md

 ## Wormsign Features

+As of version 0.1.1 the most secure defaults are set: Dilithium5, AES, and random signatures.

+Those features can be adjusted at compile time in the `Cargo.toml`.

+Defaults:

-- Dilithium3 key generation (-g)
+- Dilithium5 key generation (-g)
-- Dilithium3 file signing (-s)
+- Dilithium5 file signing (-s)
-- Dilithium3 signature verification (-v)
+- Dilithium5 signature verification (-v)